malaskowski/aet-docker/README.md

 - `collectorInstancesNo` in `com.cognifide.aet.worker.listeners.WorkersListenersService.cfg`

 #### Docker secrets
-AET Karaf image reads all files in the `/run/secrets/` directory matching `KARAF_*` pattern export them as environment variable.
+To read secrets from `/run/secrets/` on Karaf startup, configure env `KARAF_SECRETS_ON_STARTUP=true`.
+This will enable scanning secrets from directory matching `KARAF_*` pattern and export them as environment variable.
-See the [Karaf entrypoint][/blob/master/karaf/entrypoint.sh] for details.
+See the [Karaf entrypoint](/blob/master/karaf/entrypoint.sh) for details.

 E.g.
 If the file `/run/secrets/KARAF_MY_SECRET` is found, its content will be exported to `MY_SECRET` environment variable.